MicrosoftDocs/openapi-docs/OpenAPI/kiota/support.md

 Languages can be implemented by different authors, which impacts the support experience users can expect:

-- **Microsoft**: The language has been implemented the Kiota team at Microsoft, users can expect support from the team as any regular product.
+- **Microsoft**: The language has been implemented by the Kiota team at Microsoft, users can expect support from the team as any regular product.
 - **Community**: The language has been implemented by the broader Kiota community, users can expect help from other community members but should not expect direct support from Microsoft.

 ### Getting support information for a language